 If you use a fragrance on a flight that’s too intense for other passengers, the flight attendant may ask you to stop using it.
 Most of the time, the scent won’t seem overpowering to the person using it because they’re used to it, but even a little bit could bother other people.
 Keep that in mind before you spray cologne or perfume on an airplane.

-How to Pack Cologne and Perfume
+How To Pack Cologne And Perfume In Luggage

-In both instances, if your fragrance has a spray nozzle, you should make sure the cap is on it to prevent it from leaking.
+Also, if your fragrance has a spray nozzle, you should make sure the cap is on it to prevent it from leaking.

 Frequently Asked Questions

 How Much Perfume Do I Need For My Vacation?